Cart Abandonment – The Top 5 Reasons Why People Abandon Their Carts on Your E-Commerce Site

 - Online Payment Gateway Concerns

-Payment security is the first cart abandonment reason that has a major disproportion between its probability and impact rating.
+The security of your payment gateway is the first cart abandonment reason that has a major disproportion between its probability and impact rating.

 When you are concerned about security – moreover, financial security – it has a dramatic effect and immediately instils doubt.
 Major causes for suspicion include design flaws, out-dated layouts, missing images, and no SSL certificate.